Apply

 Hartt Community Division

-During this Pandemic and social distancing time, Pi-Hsun has launched a series of short videos on her YouTube channel to portray new aspects of life as a person, a performer, and a teacher.
+Her piano performance was described by the Hartford Courant as “ searing precision…agile ease and brilliant flashes of panache…” She has been a soloist with the Sao Paulo State Symphony Orchestra, the Mexico State Symphony Orchestra, and The Hartt School Symphony Orchestra.
+She was the pianist of the Hartford-based New World Trio for more than a decade.
+She frequently collaborates with the Russian American cellist Tanya Anisimova on the East Coast.
+Their recordings can be heard on Apple Music and Spotify.
+Pi-Hsun has a series of short videos on her YouTube Channel that portray new aspects of life as a person, a performer, and a teacher.
 She hopes through these thought experiments and video technology, she will explore new paths and possibilities for classical music and bring the community closer together.

 As a piano teacher, I believe every student is unique.
 My responsibility is to help students find their individuality and to grow their wisdom along with music making.
 This goal is achievable through orienting students to a series of structural disciplines.
 These disciplines are applicable and will prepare them to function effectively in the musical world.